 A Panelist invite will generate a phone number to allow individuals the ability to communicate with the Council to present a report, PowerPoint, etc. It does not apply for giving public comment.
-The Council hosts its Council meetings using RingCentral Webinar, a variation of RingCentral Meeting which segregates participants giving presentations from attendees who are listening.
+The Council hosts its Council meetings using RingCentral Webinar, a variation of RingCentral Video which segregates participants giving presentations from attendees who are listening.

 - The only people who need panelist invites are those joining via web browser to give a presentation (public comment requires you to use the RingCentral app)

 - If you will be joining via web browser and will need the ability to speak during the meeting, please fill out our JotForm in advance of the meeting and we will create a panelist invite for you.
 You will not be able to share your screen, but will be able to communicate.

-Alternative options: Join using RingCentral Meeting smartphone or tablet app
+Alternative options: Join using RingCentral smartphone or tablet app

 RingCentral offers an app available in both iOS and Android app stores.
 Download and install the application to your smartphone or tablet to participate.